mirfatif/PermissionManagerX/README.md

 <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/4.jpg" width="250"> <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/5.jpg" width="250"> <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/6.jpg" width="250">

 ## How to Build
-* `build.gradle` calls a shell scripts to build native binaries.
+* `build.gradle` calls a shell script to build native binaries.
 So a Linux environment is expected with all standard tools.
 * Download code: `git clone --recurse-submodules https://github.com/mirfatif/PermissionManagerX.git && cd PermissionManagerX`
-* Set `sdk.dir` in `local.properties` to the directory containing Android SDK API level (platform) 29 and build-tools 30.0.2 (and obviously the latest SDK `tools` and `platform-tools`).
+* Set `sdk.dir` in `local.properties` to the directory containing Android SDK API level (platform) 30 and build-tools 30.0.3 (and obviously the latest SDK `tools` and `platform-tools`).
-* App uses a number of AOSP's hidden/internal APIs which are not available with standard SDK.
-Replace `android.jar` with the one downloaded from here: https://github.com/anggrayudi/android-hidden-api.
+* App uses a number of AOSP's hidden/internal APIs which are not available in official SDK.
+Replace `android.jar` with a custom built which includes all of the [non-SDK interfaces](https://developer.android.com/distribute/best-practices/develop/restrictions-non-sdk-interfaces) (see details [here](https://github.com/anggrayudi/android-hidden-api)).
+Plus in Android 11 some of the hidden APIs have been entirely removed which are required for the app to work.
+So they need to be added to the SDK (I just edited the respective `.class` files and added stub methods).
+A working `android.jar` is available [here](https://github.com/mirfatif/PermissionManagerX/tree/master/hidden-apis).
 * Set `ndk.dir` in `local.properties` to the directory containing Android NDK (I used r21d (21.3)).
 * Set `JAVA_HOME` environment variable to JDK 11 (`verifyGoogleJavaFormat` task won't work with JDK 1.8).
 Or `java` and `javac` must be on `PATH`.
 * Run `./gradlew` with appropriate task name appended.
 Or use IntelliJ IDEA / Android Studio.